 This getting started guide briefly describes the VisualSVN Server installation and initial configuration with the respect to Active Directory domain environment.

 There is the same installation package for both Standard and Enterprise editions of VisualSVN Server.
 The installer setups Standard Edition and you can later convert it to the Enterprise one.
-The only difference between Standard and Enterprise editions is that the latter provides enterprise-grade features such as Integrated Windows Authentication and Remote Server Administration.
+The only difference between Standard and Enterprise editions is that the latter provides the following enterprise-grade features: Integrated Windows Authentication, Multisite Repository Replication, Repository Management Delegation, Remote Server Administration and Access and Operational logging.
 For further details please consider VisualSVN Server licensing policy.

 To get started with VisualSVN Server you are requested to download the installation package, run the installer and follow the installation wizard steps.

 Then you will come to the Custom Setup page where you are requested to choose general server settings such as installation folder, basic network settings and authentication options.
 All of these options are briefly described below.

 On the initial server configuration screen you are requested to choose the following VisualSVN Server options:

 - Location.
 This option specifies the folder to which VisualSVN Server will be installed.
 It's recommended to keep this option unchanged.
 Consider permissions required to run VisualSVN Server (KB37) if you are going to install VisualSVN Server into a non-default folder.

 - Repositories.
 This option specifies the folder where repositories will be stored.
 To prevent possible installation failures, it's recommended to leave this option with the default value.
 Later you can adjust this option in the VisualSVN Server Manager.
 Consider the KB22 article if you're going to store your repositories on a network share.